RebRey/blog-project/README.md

 **Challenge 15:**
 The goal of this challenge is instead of console logging the titles or the bodies of each of the posts that we compose I want you to be able to render it on the home page.

+**Challenge 16:**
+Restart your server, if you are running nodemon you can type rs to restart it.
+Create a new route with parameters /posts/:postName

+**Challenge 17**
+Restart your server, if you are running nodemon you can type rs to restart it.

+go to /compose and write a post with a title Test and inside the post you can write any kind of mumbojumbo and click on the publish button.

+The aim of this challenge is if we can type /posts/test spelt out exactly the same as the title of our blog post, then when I hit enter and I go over to our console I should be able to see match found.

+So I want you to write the code inside app.js that checks whether if this parameter value is equal to a title of a post that we've got inside our posts array.
+And if that's true then you're going to log match found.

+**Challenge 18:**
+Install loDash, which is a modern JavaScript utility library delivering modularity, performance & extras.
+Require loDash in your project.
+In the loDash documentation search for lowercase, and use the method that allows you to turn all strings into a lowercase.
+And if you look at the example it actually goes much further than that.
+It will in fact ignore all of the hyphens or the underscores and it will simply just give you a pure string to work with.

+_.lowerCase([string=''])

+## Learned
+I learned how to

+use route parameters

+use Lodash, a JavaScript utility library that makes it easier to work with JavaScript inside my Node apps.